17twenty/lintball/README.md

 ### Creating new Lintball ECR repo

-Lintball will be using AWS ECR to register and pull images.
+Lintall can be registered in AWS ECR

-The `PROFILE` parameter refers to your amp2aws profile (build, dev, sit, onb, etc).
+The `PROFILE` parameter refers to your AWS credential profile.

 Lintball Prod images will be registered in the AWS build account.